isabella232/ckanext-unhcr/docs/kobo.md

 ![kobo finished](imgs/kobo-finished.png)

 That's it.
-You now have your KoBo datasets ready to go just like any other dataset in RIDL.
+You now have your KoBoToolbox datasets ready to go just like any other dataset in RIDL.